RemakingEden/jsparkes.com/_posts/2023-08-11-shifting-left-with-nuclei.md

 title: "Shifting Left with Nuclei: A Tester’s Experience"
 ---

+Nuclei is a popular tool for DAST that allows you to scan web applications for vulnerabilities using predefined or custom templates.
+It is often used as a part of a DevSecOps pipeline to catch security issues before they reach production.
+But is it beneficial to shift left with Nuclei?

 ## TLDR

 *In this article I discuss trying to use a dynamic security testing tool called Nuclei early in the development lifecycle.
 Through this process I realise that not every tool and style of testing should be shifted left and often the drawbacks can overweigh the benefits.*